dscobol/Cobol-Projects/README2.md

 This tutorial is more encompassing than the other tutorials so it makes for a difficult renaming strategy.

-The list of programs I have restructured will be in README3.
+The list of programs I have restructured or have modified per the Workshop requirements will be in README3.
 The assignments and their status will be listed in README4.